 Creating Safer Spaces in Behavioral Health Facilities

 Designing for behavioral health is more than aesthetics—it’s about protecting lives.
 In environments where patients may be at risk of self-harm, even common objects can pose hidden dangers.
-One critical piece of safety equipment gaining traction among architects and facility managers is the behavioral health anti ligature TV enclosure (65 inch)—a unit that offers therapeutic entertainment while eliminating potential ligature risks.
+One critical piece of safety equipment gaining traction among architects and facility managers is the behavioral health TV housing (65 inch)—a unit that offers therapeutic entertainment while eliminating potential ligature risks.

-An anti-ligature TV enclosure is a specialized protective housing designed to surround a television and prevent it from being used as a means for self-harm.
+A secure TV housing is a specialized protective housing designed to surround a television and prevent it from being used as a means for self-harm.
 The 65-inch model is particularly popular in group rooms, lounges, and patient wards where larger screens are preferred for visibility.

 These enclosures are engineered to: